Sri-Karthick-S/Music-Subscription/README.md

 ## 🖼️ S3 Bucket (Cloud Deployment)

-S3 is used to store artist images that appear on the main dashboard.
+The application uses an Amazon S3 bucket to store artist images that are displayed on the main dashboard.
+However, access to these images is **restricted** — only authenticated users are allowed to view them.

+### Why Pre-Signed URLs?

+Instead of making the S3 bucket public, this project uses **pre-signed URLs** to temporarily grant access to private objects in S3.
+This ensures:
+- 🔐 **Secure Access** – Only logged-in users can view images.
+- ⏳ **Time-Limited Access** – URLs expire after a set duration, preventing long-term exposure.

 ![S3](S3.png)